tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/08-Stu_CRUD/README.md

-# Using CRUD: Seek, Create, Update, and Destroy
+# Using CRUD: CREATE, SELECT, UPDATE, and DELETE

 In this activity, you will be utilizing CRUD operations (Create, Read, Update, Destroy) on the provided data.